dotnet/ai-samples/src/getting-started/02-HikerAI/README.md

 ## Deploying the Azure resources

-1. If it's not already done, follow the [Getting-started: Deploying the Azure resources](../README.md#deploying-the-azure-resources) to deploy the Azure OpenAI service with the models.
+If it's not already done, follow the [Getting-started: Deploying the Azure resources](../README.md#deploying-the-azure-resources) to deploy the Azure OpenAI service with the models.

-## Trying the sample
+## Trying HikerAI

 1. From a terminal or command prompt, navigate to the `02-HikerAI` directory.